thestrongchin/Number-Guessing-Game/README.md

 ## 4.4: Functions
 Functions were needed in this project, as I used the multi-file system.
 I declared the functions in the game.c file so they could function.
 I wrote what the functions did in game.c, and then called them in game.h.
 Almost everything in the game was in a function, except for the game restart.

+# 5: The End
+This is the end of my README about the simple number guessing game.
+Thank you for reading about my game